Quantitative concatenation for polynomial box norms: Model example: concatenation of degree- box norms

 The crucial point is that for a generic choice of $h$'s, the subpolynomials of \eqref{E: massive polynomial} corresponding to different $\uu$'s are simultaneously well distributed in their ranges.
 This result on simultaneous equidistribution is one of the new inputs of this paper, and we outsource its exact statement and proof to Proposition \ref{P: systems of multilinear equations}.
 For now, however, let us briefly explain how this good distribution property of the polynomial \eqref{E: massive polynomial} arises from its ``multiscale'' structure.
 For a generic choice of $h_{ri_1\cdots i_r}$, the polynomial is well distributed in its range; this allows us to essentially replace both sums by new variables $t_{i_1\cdots i_{r-1}0}$ and $t_{i_1\cdots i_{r-1}1}$ ranging over $[\pm 4 M], [\pm 4HM]$ respectively.
 Then for a generic choice of $h_{(r-1)i_1\cdots i_{r-1}}$, the polynomial

-is well distributed in its range $[\pm 16 M] \times [\pm 16HM]\times [\pm 16HM] \times [\pm 16H^2M]$, and so on.\footnote{For this to happen, we need for each $l\in[r]$ to sum over at least $3$ indices $i_l$; we sum over $4$ since the Cauchy--Schwarz inequality doubles the number of variables each time.} Because of this iterative scheme, it suffices to to show that \eqref{E: massive polynomial} is well distributed in its range for $r=1$, and this can be accomplished using elementary counting arguments.
+is well distributed in its range $[\pm 16 M] \times [\pm 16HM]\times [\pm 16HM] \times [\pm 16H^2M]$, and so on.
+(We could obtain the same conclusion by summing over the indices in triples rather than quadruples, but we work with quadruples because each application of the Cauchy--Schwarz inequality doubles the number of variables.)
+Because of this iterative scheme, it suffices to to show that \eqref{E: massive polynomial} is well distributed in its range for $r=1$, and this can be accomplished using elementary counting arguments.

 For $l\in[r]$ and $\eta>0$, define the set

 This is a set of tuples $(h_{li_1\cdots i_l})_{i_1, \ldots, i_l}$ whose coordinates are not too close to each other and do not have large common factors.
 It is not difficult to show that for a small $\eta>0$, a generic tuple in $[\pm H]^{4^l}$ belongs to this set.
 Indeed, taking $\CH_l := \CH_{l,c\delta^{1/c}}$ for sufficiently small $c= c(r)>0$, we have by Lemma \ref{L: H_l} that all but a $O_r(\delta^{4^r})$-proportion of the elements of $[\pm H]^{4^l}$ lie in $\CH_l$, and hence